 We have appointed a DPO to oversee compliance with this Privacy Notice.

 If you have any questions about this Privacy Notice or, how we handle your personal information, please contact the DPO at DPO@channelislands.coop.

 You have the right to make a complaint at any time to the Jersey Office of the Information Commissioner, the supervisory authority in Jersey for data protection issues or the Office of the Data Protection Authority (ODPA) in Guernsey.

-Contact details for these are outlined at the bottom of this Privacy Notice.
+Contact details for these is outlined at the bottom of this Privacy Notice.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 To explain this to you, when necessary, we will list our different services when we collect or use different information about you.

 We collect personal information about our you when you contact us, become a member of the Society, use one of our Pharmacies, use the services of one of our Funeral Care providers or provide us with your information for another specific purpose.